-The Bonds are being issued by the Township to provide funds, which will be used to: (i) permanently finance the costs of various capital improvements and the acquisition of various capital equipment for which obligations have been authorized but not issued; (ii) permanently finance the costs of various capital improvements and the acquisition of various capital equipment by the repayment, at maturity, of certain bond anticipation notes heretofore issued by the Township; and (iii) pay certain costs and expenses incidental to the issuance and delivery of the Bonds.
+The BAN is being issued by the Township to provide funds which will be used to: (i) temporarily finance the costs of various capital improvements for which obligations have been authorized, but not yet issued; and (ii) pay certain costs and expenses incidental to the issuance and delivery of the BAN.
+The following table sets forth certain information with respect to the Bond Ordinances authorizing the BAN.